 - (d) Response; Determination by Court.
-Within ten days after service of the petition any party may file a response thereto with supporting affidavits or certified portions of the record not filed with the petition.
-Filing shall be accompanied by proof of service upon all other parties.
-The court for good cause shown may shorten the time for filing a response.
-Determination will be made on the basis of the petition, the response, and any supporting papers.
-No briefs or oral argument will be received or allowed unless ordered by the court upon its own initiative. - (e) Temporary Stay.
-Upon the filing of a petition for supersedeas, the applicant may apply, either within the petition or by separate paper, for an order temporarily staying enforcement or execution of the judgment, order, or other determination pending decision by the court upon the petition for supersedeas.
-If application is made by separate paper, it shall be filed and served in the manner provided for the petition for supersedeas in Rule 23(c).
+Within ten days after service of the petition any party may file a response thereto with supporting affidavits or certified portions of the response their parties.
+The certified good cause shown may shorten the time for filing a response.
+Determination will be made on the basis of the petition, the response, and are supporting items.
+No briefs programment vill be received or allowed unless ordered by the court upon its own initiative. - (e) Temporary Stay.
+Upon the filing of a petition for supersedeas, the applicant may apply, either within the petition or by a separate filing, for an order temporarily staying enforcement or execution of the judgment, order, or other determination pending decision by the court upon the petition for supersedeas.
+If application is made by a separate filing, it shall be filed and served in the manner provided for the petition for supersedeas in Rule 23(c).
 The court for good cause shown in such a petition for temporary stay may issue such an order ex parte.
 In capital cases, such stay, if granted, shall remain in effect until the period for filing a petition for certiorari in the United States Supreme Court has passed without a petition being filed, or until certiorari on a timely filed petition has been denied by that Court.
 At that time, the stay shall automatically dissolve.

 287 N.C.
 671; 301 N.C.
 733; 324 N.C.
 613; 345 N.C.
 765; 354 N.C.
 609; 363 N.C.
 901; 369 N.C.
-763.
+763; Order Dated 13 October 2021.